YunheLiuMCMC/ClinSimon/README.md

 ```

 The updated design parameters by ATS Simon design method are (2, 14).
 We also
-output actual sample sizes of stage 1 and the total sample size.
-The type I error
+output actual sample sizes of stage 1 and the total sample size (11, 41).
+The
-rate of this updated design is 0.06, which is below the original type I error constraint
+type I error rate of this updated design is 0.06, which is below the original
-of 0.1.
-As we know, if alpha decreases, power will also decrease.
-Therefore, the
+type I error constraint of 0.1.
+As we know, if alpha decreases, power will also
-current power of 85.4% is lower than the original design's 90% as expected, but
+decrease.
+Therefore, the current power of 85.4% is lower than the original
-still close to the original power.
-Additionally, the probability of early
+design's 90% as expected, but still close to the original power.
+Additionally,
-termination is 0.455, which is close to the original design's 0.521.
+the probability of early termination is 0.455, which is close to the original
+design's 0.521.

 ## Vignette